ivopascal/Applied-ML-Template/README.md

 # Sudoku digitisation CNN

-Our model takes a sudoku and returns the digitised version of the sudoku as a 9x9 matrix.
-It uses a CNN on every individual cell in the sudoku in order to classify the number.
+Our model takes an image of a sudoku as input, predicts the digits in each cell and returns a digitised version of the sudoku as a 9x9 matrix.
+For the prediction the sudoku grid is split into its individual cells such that each digit can be classified individually using a CNN

 ## Prerequisites